liporuwcha/a___development_tools_infrastructure/README.md

 #### adb_ database config

-The initial databases of postgres are: postgres, template1 and template0.
+The initial databases of postgres are: `postgres`, `template1` and `template0`.
 We should create a new database.

 #### adc_ users and roles

-The default admin user is called postgres.
+The default admin user is called `postgres`.
 It is wise to create new users for different purposes.
 It is good to split the admin and normal user.

 #### add_ tables, fields, indexes